 Program overview

-The Bachelor of Arts in Linguistics at the University of New Brunswick (UNB) offers students a comprehensive understanding of the intricate relationship between the brain, mind, and language.
+The Bachelor of Arts in Linguistics at UNB provides students with a comprehensive understanding of the intricate relationship between the brain, mind, and language.
 This program equips students with the skills necessary to comprehend foreign languages and the challenges faced by non-native speakers in English and French.
-By delving into various linguistic theories and concepts, students will develop a solid foundation that prepares them for diverse career opportunities in education, language processing, and more.
+By delving into various linguistic theories and concepts, students will develop a solid foundation that prepares them for diverse career opportunities in education and language-related fields.

 Program structure

-• Offers introductory and intermediary level courses in key linguistic topics.
+• Introductory and intermediary level courses covering essential topics in linguistics.

 Featured Experiences

-• Access to unique resources and support from the Department of Humanities and Languages.
+• Access to resources and support from the Department of Humanities and Languages.

 Career Options

-• Teaching English as Another Language: Educators who teach English to non-native speakers, often in international settings.
+• Teaching English as Another Language: Educators who teach English to non-native speakers in various settings.

-• Speech Therapist: Professionals who assist individuals with speech and language disorders, utilizing linguistic knowledge to aid communication.
+• Speech Therapist: Professionals who assist individuals with speech and language disorders.

-• Forensic Linguist: Experts who analyze language in legal contexts, providing insights into language use in criminal cases.
+• Forensic Linguist: Experts who analyze language in legal contexts, often assisting in criminal investigations.

-• Language Policy Advisor: Specialists who work with government and organizations to develop language policies and programs.
+• Language Policy Advisor: Specialists who work with government agencies to develop language-related policies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.